InSight3D/MetaMineVR/the-company/vision-and-values.md

 ## Our Vision

 {% hint style="info" %}
-**Good to know:** a good vision statement shows the long-term goals of the company without getting too deep into strategy, implementation, or product specifics.
+**Good to know:** We're going to have a VR game, in which you can 'mine' real cryptocurrency.
+You can discover better 'ore', and that gets you more money.
+This will be it's own hosted token, so it is it's own cryptocurrency.
+People can pay to buy ads on the game, where they will be displayed on walls.
+Better pickaxes means more money, higher chances of better ore, and more.
+You will be able to visit this website to claim the crypto by logging into your secure account.
 {% endhint %}

-Our company vision is to **be the authoritative reference point for environmentally conscious buyers** and to **encourage more sustainable business practices** through curating beautiful, practical, consciously-produced products.
+Our company vision is to **be the leading video game/crypto mix** and to **make money** through a beautiful, practical, consciously-produced game.

 ## Our Values